ssube/isolex/docs/handler/MathHandler.md

-# Math Handler
+# Math Controller

-The math handler relies on [mathjs](http://mathjs.org/) for parsing and calculation.
-Most features from the library are available in the handler.
+The math controller relies on [mathjs](http://mathjs.org/) for parsing and calculation.
+Most features from the library are available in the controller.

 ## Examples

-Using `!!math` as the handler prefix:
+Using `!!math` as the controller prefix:

 > input: `1+2`
 >